 1. Dolly In and Dolly Out

 When you move the camera smoothly toward the subject, it is labeled “dolly in.”
 On the contrary, you dolly out when you move your camera away from the subject.
-Additionally, some dollies come with a provision for vertical movement known as the pedestal move.
+Additionally, some dollies come with a provision for the vertical movement known as the pedestal move.
 However, a dolly can be mounted over a crane for additional height and flexibility.
 During this standard dolly movement, the need for a secondary camera movement is minimal.
 However, you may have to manually adjust the focus distance to maintain the focus on your subject.
 This shot helps build anticipation and suspense in your viewer’s minds.

 The camera focuses on Indiana in the above scene while advancing toward the golden idol.
 It dollies out when he moves away from the idol.

 2. Dolly Zoom